chelik10228/flags_pygame/README.md

-# Ukraine Flag on Python with Pygame
+# Flags on Python with Pygame
 To run you need library pygame, to install it enter this:
 If you have Arch Linux:
 ```bash